SAFC 0 Middlesbrough 4: Story of the match

-Sunderland 0 Middlesbrough 4: Highlights after Dan Neil red card as Marcus Forss scores fourth goal
+Sunderland 0 Middlesbrough 4: Highlights after Dan Neil red card as Sam Greenwood scores for visitors

 How it played out as Sunderland were beaten 4-0 by Middlesbrough at the Stadium of Light in the Championship.